expander-dcn/expander-dcn.github.io/README.md

 * [Measuring and Understanding Throughput of Network Topologies](https://pbg.cs.illinois.edu/papers/jyothi16throughput.pdf).
 Sangeetha Abdu Jyothi, Ankit Singla, P. Brighten Godfrey, and Alexandra Kolla.
 ACM/IEEE International Conference for High Performance Computing, Networking, Storage and Analysis (SC), November 2016.

 * [Xpander: Towards Optimal-Performance Datacenters](https://dl.acm.org/doi/10.1145/2999572.2999580).
 Asaf Valadarsky, Gal Shahaf, Michael Dinitz, and Michael Schapira.
 ACM CoNEXT 2016.
 A prior version appeared in HotNets 2015.
+  * Proposes Xpander, a deterministic expander graph construction for a data center network based on 2-lifts which can be incrementally expanded.
+  * Shows that several recently proposed data center topologies perform well because they are expanders -- in particular showing Jellyfish, Xpander, and several other expander graph constructions have nearly identical throughput, path length, and failure resilience.
+Also shows Slim Fly has reasonbly high expansion, though not quite as high as Jellyfish and Xpander.
+  * Experiments with a hardware test (the first ever?) of an expander graph on a small testbed, showing better performance than fat trees.

 * [Beyond fat-trees without antennae, mirrors, and disco-balls](https://dl.acm.org/doi/10.1145/3098822.3098836).
 Simon Kassing, Asaf Valadarsky, Gal Shahaf, Michael Schapira, and Ankit Singla.
 ACM SIGCOMM 2017.